< All blogs

 ISO27001 & Information Classification – Common Questions

 One of the areas we are asked most questions about is that of the information classification requirements of the ISO/IEC 27001:2022 standard.
-To be specific, this is mainly covered in a pair of reference controls within Annex A, section A.5 Organizational controls, which cover classification of information (control A.5.12) and labelling of information (control A.5.13) within the scope of your Information Security Management System (ISMS).
+To be specific, this is mainly covered in a pair of reference controls within Annex A, section A.5 Organisational controls, which cover classification of information (control A.5.12) and labelling of information (control A.5.13) within the scope of your Information Security Management System (ISMS).

 The questions we are most commonly asked are the following: